greenerservices/version1/app/principles/actions/8a-Use-data-to-inform-technology-choices-from-the-start.md

 ---
 homepage: false
 layout: main
-title: 8b.
-Develop efficient software
+title: 8a.
+Use data to inform technology choices from the start
 includeInBreadcrumbs: true
 eleventyNavigation:
   key: 8b.
-Develop efficient software
+Use data to inform technology choices from the start
   parent:  8.
-Develop and test for efficient engineering
+Design for greener architecture, data and security
 ---

 Various approaches can be adopted to reduce the energy consumption of both the ‘front end’ (the user-facing part) and the ‘back end’ of a website or application.